-Clearing the browser cache can often help in the event of 404, 502, login problems and other errors that may potentially result from a corrupt cache.
+Clearing the browser cache can be of help in the event of those 404 error messages, login problems and other errors that may potentially result from a corrupt cache.

 a.
 Click the Chrome menu icon represented by three horizontal bars in the upper-right corner of the browser window, and click Settings near the bottom of the resulting drop-down menu.